nhanb/shark/README.md

   -size int
         Size multiplier: make Gura as big as you want (default 1) -stop int
-        chance to stop walking, in % (default 40) -walk int
+        Chance to stop walking, in % (default 40) -walk int
-        chance to start walking, in % (default 5)
+        Chance to start walking, in % (default 5)
   -x int
         X position on screen (default 9999)
   -y int